imcf/pyppms/README.md

   systems is necessary.
 * Some results have a very strange format - for example, the starting time of the next booking is given as *minutes from now* instead of an absolute time.
-* Official documentation is very rudimentary.
+* Official documentation is rather rudimentary, i.e. it contains almost no information on what is returned in case wrong / invalid parameters are supplied and similar situations.

 ## References